rsta2/circle-docs/docs/subsystems/tcp-ip-networking.rst

 .. cpp:function:: int CSocket::SetOptionDropMembership (const CIPAddress &rGroupAddress)

 	Drops the IP multicast host group with the group address ``rGroupAddress`` from an UDP socket.
 Returns 0 on success or < 0 on error.

+.. cpp:function:: u16 CSocket::GetOwnPort (void) const

+	Returns local (own) port number or 0, if it is not assigned yet.

 .. cpp:function:: const u8 *CSocket::GetForeignIP (void) const